spyofthemonth/massage-booking/README.md

 # massage-booking
-Node.js Booking app for 2Hats.
+Node.js Booking App for 2Hats.

 ## Setup Google Calendar API
 Follow the following instructions to setup the API with your Google account and obtain the `credentials.json` file.